 Many times small business owners, no matter what the type of company, only hire to get a warm body.
 You want to hire someone that will represent you and help build your brand.
 This takes planning and training.
-Starbucks doesn’t just hire someone and say go ring up a customer or go make lattes.
+Starbucks doesn’t just hire someone and say “Go ring up a customer” or “Go make lattes”.
 They have a complete hiring system and training program.
-This can start basic, but as fast as you can, write down a plan and a process for hiring and training.
-Leave nothing to chance:

 - How will they dress?

 - How will they interact with the clients?

 - What hours will they work?